-We are pleased to report that our drinking water is safe and meets all Federal and State requirements with the exception of manganese.
+We are pleased to report that our drinking water is safe and meets all Federal and State requirements.
 If you have any questions about this report or concerning your water utility, please contact the Water Company at (631) 788-7251 or the Suffolk County Department of Health Services at (631) 852-5778.
 Water Company issues are normally discussed at Fishers Island Utility Co.